Panic attacks and panic disorder

 - Problems at work or school

-- Depression, anxiety disorder and other psychiatric disorders
+- Depression, anxiety disorders and other psychiatric disorders

 - Increased risk of suicide or suicidal thoughts